LuminateOne/laravel-revision-tracking/README.md

 ##### Create relational revision

-If you want to create the relational revision automatically, the most top parent model has to be updated
+If you want to create the relational revision automatically, the top-level model has to be updated
-(in the following case, the most top parent model is `Customer`).
+(in the following case, the top-level model is `Customer`).
 Otherwise, you have to [create the relational revision manually]().

 - Automatically